signalfx/splunk-otel-java/README.md

 [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/docs/manual-instrumentation.md).

 To extend the instrumentation with the OpenTelemetry Instrumentation for Java, you have to use a compatible API version.

-The Splunk distribution of OpenTelemetry Java Instrumentation version 0.9.0 is compatible with the OpenTelemetry Instrumentation for Java version 1.0.0 and API version 1.0.0.
+The Splunk distribution of OpenTelemetry Java Instrumentation version 0.9.0 is compatible with:

+* OpenTelemetry API version 1.0.0
+* OpenTelemetry Instrumentation for Java version 1.0.0

 ## Correlating traces with logs